 This is why it is sometimes better to waste a move with the goal of passing your own turn to the opponent, such is the nature of Triangulation.
 It is a famous endgame that I will discuss in this article.

 I think this is an important discussion if we ever want to master endgames, there are positions where triangulation is necessary.
-Let’s talk about it in detail.
+To be honest this is something that I don’t apply much to my own games, not because it not a good concept.

 Triangulation and Zugzwang